-6.06 Weekly Stand-By: An employee who is required to be on stand-by and is subject to call shall receive a stand-by allowance of fifty dollars (\$50.00) per day while on stand-by.
+6.06 Weekly Stand-By: An employee who is required to be on stand-by and is subject to call shall receive a stand-by allowance of sixty-five dollars (\$65.00) per day while on stand-by during weekdays.
+An employee shall receive seventy-five dollars (\$75.00) per day while on required stand-by duty on Saturdays, Sundays, and recognized holidays per Article 7.01 (excluding personal floating holidays).
 Only one (1) employee at a time shall be designated as being on weekly stand-by and eligible to receive this allowance under this Agreement.
 Weekly stand-by shall be assigned on a rotating basis among bargaining unit members who are qualified to do the work.
 When an employee becomes qualified for stand-by duties, the employee shall be added to the end of the Employer's rotating stand-by list.
+An employee unavailable for any portion of their stand-by duty assignment will arrange for another qualified employee to cover their unavailable time and notify the Supervisor.